 Streets – any public and/or private streets or driveways shall meet the minimum standards as set forth in the Bryan/College Station Unified Design Guidelines Manual.
 In addition, cross-sections that encourage urban pedestrian-oriented development shall be provided.
 Review and approval of submitted designs shall be the responsibility of the City Engineer or his or her designee.

-Developer shall dedicate 120 feet of right-of-way to accommodate four 12-foot lanes and an 18-foot center median for the extension of Wildflower Drive.

-A Traffic Impact Analysis (TIA) prepared by a qualified civil engineer licensed in the State of Texas shall be required to be submitted, reviewed and accepted by the City Engineer prior to issuance of any permits for development on this property.
-Subsequent to the review and acceptance by the City Engineer, the developer will incorporate in the project plan any recommended measures to mitigate against resulting impact upon the municipal or state transportation systems that the development may create over that may have been expected as the result of any prior use permitted by right within this District, including the extension of Wildflower Drive.

-Landscaping: standards in Section 62-429 Landscaping Requirements of the City of Bryan Code of Ordinances shall apply to this PD-M, with the following modifications:
+Landscaping: standards in the City of Bryan Code of Ordinances regarding landscaping standards shall apply to this PD-M, with the following modifications:

 Tracts 1 & 2 – Street trees shall be planted along all streets within these Tracts to the following standards: